mozilla/ecosystem-platform/docs/relying-parties/reference/query-parameters.md

 Current as of `Nov 17th, 2022`

-Query parameters are used to pass data from the relying party to Firefox Accounts.
+Query parameters are used to pass data from the relying party to Mozilla accounts.

 ## OAuth parameters